ashdavies/talks/whats-new-in-firebase/index.md

 - `equalTo()`

 ^
-- When using Firebase persistence you can limit your data set to return a subset of data that has already been cached,
+- When using Firebase persistence you can limit your data set to return a subset of data that has already been cached
-- since Firebase may have stored locally a number greated than the amount you are requesting.
+- Firebase may have stored locally a number greater than the amount you are requesting

 ---